Published here is a compilation of relevant data and statistics from companies that have participated in the Circulytics assessments to date.

 1. Overview of Circulytics

+Circulytics was first launched in January 2020.
+Each year, submissions are possible between October and August.
+Scheduled updates and new features are introduced during September.
 In this first section, we will look at the broader characteristics of companies that have taken part in Circulytics since its launch.
-Here you will find anonymised data from company assessments submitted between January 2020 and August 2021.
+Here you will find anonymised data from company assessments submitted between January 2020 and August 2022.

 1.1 Companies that have signed up

-In addition, from start-ups to global corporations, companies ranging in size have signed up to complete a Circulytics assessment.
-The majority of organisations that have signed up (39%) have an annual revenue of less than USD 1 million, alongside 27% with an annual revenue of between USD 1 million and 100 million, and 17% with an annual revenue of more than USD 1 billion.
+In addition, companies ranging in size, from start-ups to global corporations, have signed up for Circulytics.
+Although most companies have an annual revenue of less than USD 1 million (39%), the total number of companies that have signed up include a wide range of annual revenue bands (Figure 2) — including 17% with an annual revenue of more than USD 1 billion.
 This is an important finding as it highlights that momentum towards a global circular economy transition is increasing across a diverse range of company types and sizes.

 Figure 1.
-Headquarter location of the companies that have signed up for Circulytics between January 2020 and August 2021.
-N=1,265
+Headquarter location of companies that signed up for Circulytics between January 2020 and August 2022.
+N=1,884

 Figure 2.
-Annual Revenue in USD of the companies that have signed up for Circulytics between January 2020 and August 2021.
-N=1,265
+Annual revenue in USD of companies that signed up for Circulytics between January 2020 and August 2022.
+N=1,884

 1.2 Companies that have completed the assessment

 Figure 3.
-Headquarter location of the companies that have completed the assessment for Circulytics between January 2020 and August 2021.
-N=194
+Headquarter location of companies that completed a Circulytics assessment between January 2020 and August 2022.
+N=257

-Annual revenue (USD) of participating companies with completed assessments
+Annual revenue (USD) of companies with completed assessments

 Figure 4.
-Annual Revenue in USD of the companies that have completed the assessment for Circulytics between January 2020 and August 2021.
-N=194
+Annual Revenue in USD of companies that completed a Circulytics assessment between January 2020 and August 2022.
+N=257

 Circulytics is designed to be completed by companies on an annual basis so they can track their progress.
-In October 2020, Circulytics was updated in order to provide a more comprehensive assessment and improve the user experience.
-This section will examine the results obtained only by companies that have completed this reporting cycle of the tool, between October 2020 and August 2021.
+In October 2021, Circulytics was updated in order to provide a more comprehensive assessment and improve the user experience.
+This section will examine the results obtained by companies that completed Circulytics in this reporting cycle, between October 2021 and August 2022.

 2.1 Company scores